-You can order THE WOMAN WHO COULDN’T SCREAM: Virtue Falls #8 by Christina Dodd, at these online retailers:
+You can order THE WOMAN WHO COULDN’T SCREAM: Virtue Falls, at these online retailers:

 “Tension builds and suspicion shifts with breakneck speed.”
 (Publishers’ Weekly) in this mesmerizing, emotional Virtue Falls thriller from New York Times bestseller Christina Dodd

 Between vicious meth-producing fugitives, nasty family members, hostile city council members and—shocker!—two compelling men competing for her affection, newly-elected first female Virtue Falls sheriff Kateri Kwinault has her hands full.

 As if that all wasn’t enough, someone in Virtue Falls is stalking innocent women and slashing them…to death.
 With no one to turn to, no one she dares trust, Kateri has to wonder—who is the killer’s ultimate target?
 Can it be Merida Falcon, Kateri’s old friend, recently arrived in Virtue Falls with a new name, no voice and suspicious intentions?
 No one is safe, and if Kateri doesn’t figure out the who and why soon, before the night is over, she could become the town’s first dead female sheriff.